The LEA must ensure that a re-evaluation of each child with a disability is conducted ( 34 CFR 300.303(a) and 20 USC 1414(a)(2)(A).

 Based on the available data, the determination of the need for a formal evaluation is made by the REED committee with the same membership as an ARD committee.

-If the decision is to formally evaluate, the parents will be asked to complete the information forms, sign the Notice and Consent for Evaluation.
+If the decision is to formally evaluate, the parent, guardian, or adult student will be provided Notice of the Evaluation and asked to sign the Consent for Evaluation.

-If the decision is to continue the current disability identification without any additional formal evaluation information, the Diagnostic Specialist or Speech/Language Pathologist will complete the REED document and it will become the new Full and Individual Evaluation Report.
-The appropriate Documentation of Disability forms will be completed and attached.
+If the decision is to continue the current disability identification without any additional formal evaluation information, the Diagnostic Specialist or Speech-Language Pathologist will complete the REED document and it will become the new Full and Individual Evaluation Report.
 This information is placed in the student's special education eligibility folder.

 The FIE will need to be finalized by the FIE due date.